juniperalcorn/data-structures-practice/README.md

 JavaScript does not come with its own built-in stack data type.
 You can use an array to create a stack, and use only push() and pop() to manipulate the end of the array (no insertion or shifting!).

 ### Stacks PROS and CONS
 Pros: insertion and removal have O(1).
+If you need searching and access, not the right data structure.

 ## Queues

 FIFO data structure: first in, first out (like a ticket line!).
 Queue structures are utilized sometimes for uploads and downloads, but always for printing; they are utilized for gaming queues.

+### Queues PROS and CONS
+Pros: insertation and removal have O(1), using a linked list.
+If you need searching and access, not the right data structure.
+Keeps track of and maintains order.